We offer after-school programs, ongoing programs, school visits, and field trips. Scroll down to learn more.

 For example, Flying Deer and Chatham's Mary E. Dardess Elementary School have been partnering for the past six years, bringing after-school and in-school programs to challenge, empower, and educate students.
 The fourth-grade classes have worked with Flying Deer staff to construct a longhouse-inspired structure on the school grounds.
 Parents, teachers, and community members contributed to this project, which serves as an outdoor classroom and a testament to the beauty and function of what can be created with the gifts of the land.

-We also have a long-term collaboration with Mountain Road School in New Lebanon, New York, offering in-school programming for all age groups.
+We have also had a long-term collaboration with Mountain Road School in New Lebanon, New York, offering in-school programming for all age groups.
 Other schools and school districts we serve are New Lebanon Central School District; Williamstown Elementary School; Taconic High School in Pittsfield, Massachusetts; the Montessori School of the Berkshires; and Woodland Hill Montessori School.

 Daily/weekly nature programming in the school’s “backyard”